Doctelligence/doctelligence.github.io/about.md

 ## Join Us

 If you’re a data scientist, blockchain enthusiast, or passionate about decentralization, Doctelligence welcomes you.
-Together, we’re creating an open and fair AI future where innovation and privacy coexist.
+Together, we’re creating an open and decentralized AI future where innovation and privacy coexist.

 Ready to learn more or get involved?
 [Contact us](https://doctelligence.github.io/contact/) or check our latest updates.